GB127/SJ-rando/README.md

 # Files included:
-    - .gitignore : You can delete this, it's for github.
+    - .gitignore : You can delete this, it's for github and me.
     - README.md : infos about the randomizer, please read at least the Getting started section
     - assembly.txt : This is a file I made to better understand some portion of the game.
 It's really a mess, so read at your own risk.
     - changes.py : This file includes some code that will change very specific stuffs.
 For example, the code that disables the OHKO bullets is in this file.